madzimest/MadzimeST/README.md

 🌱 **Currently learning**: Advanced machine learning techniques, cloud computing for data-intensive astronomy, and contributing to open‑source science tools.

-👯 **Looking to collaborate on**: Projects at the intersection of astrophysics, data science, and web development – especially those involving time‑domain surveys, ML in astronomy, or science communication.
+👯 **Looking to collaborate on**: Projects at the intersection of astrophysics, data science, and web development, especially those involving time‑domain surveys, ML in astronomy, or science communication.

 💬 **Ask me about**: Gamma‑ray astronomy, MeerKAT data analysis, Fermi‑LAT, white dwarf binaries, or building React apps for scientific visualization.